 - Expanded ability to sell food onsite where grown

 - Review of the Animals and Fowl ordinance for possible expansion

 Under the Mayor's direction, staff assembled and met for six months with a small group of stakeholders consisting of farmers, agricultural law students and food security professionals to research and review these priorities in order to make recommendations for revisions to Fayetteville's Unified Development Code.
 A finalized draft of proposed revisions was created and was presented at meetings in each of Fayetteville's four wards.
-The ordinance revisions passed 7-0 after being tabled at the Planning Commission for one meeting, and is going before the City Council for adoption on February 18, 2014.
+The ordinance revisions passed 7-0 after being tabled at the Planning Commission for one meeting, and went before the City Council for adoption in February and March of 2014.

 Stakeholder Group Monthly Meeting: Complete

 Special Techical Meetings: Complete